How To Deal With Reoccuring UTI's

 Secondly, the thrusting motion of sex can push any bacteria towards the bladder, making it more likely that you will develop a UTI.

-Not being safe when doing anal play
+not being safe when doing anal play

 If you’re someone that engages in anal play, whether with toys or a penis, and you’re not practising safe, clean sex, you’re more likely to develop a UTI.